speedie1337/elevendebloater/README.md

 #### NOTE: This will delete all the UWP apps that aren't critical for the system to boot.
 #### Any Win32 programs and batch/powershell as well as third party and official UWP apps installed after will still work.

+Common problems (and the solution)
+(1) Winget is available, you run the debloater but nothing gets removed Try opening cmd, running winget list and then if it asks you to agree to something, agree to it.

 How to use (Advanced maybe)
 Same as above but if you wanna disable something, just change "true" to "false" as the comments tell you to do.